 - Nikon TC-20E III Teleconverter for FX format

 - For VR lens: Nikon 16-85mm f/3.5-5.6G ED VR AF-S 2x Teleconverter

 Some of the Positive Things About a Teleconverter:

 They are a much cheaper option than what it would cost to buy a separate long lens.
 It can also be used on multiple lenses, allowing you to change the focal length of many different lenses.

 Extend the Focal length

-	It is a fantastic device to extend the sufficient focal length, no matter with which lens you use it.
+It is a great device to extend the sufficient focal length, no matter which lens you use.
 The magnification varies, but we notice the most common one to be 1.4x.
-Remember if you’re using an APS-C camera to then multiply the number by 1.6 to get focal, you will be seeing.
+Remember, if you’re using an APS-C camera to multiply the number by 1.6 to get focal, you will be seeing.